Yeongie/Lab03-DatapathControlUnit/README.md

 ### Producing the Waveform

-Once you've synthesized the code for the test-bench and the Ripple Carry Adder module, you can run the test-bench simulation script to make sure all the tests pass.
+Once you've synthesized the code for the test-bench and the `aluControlUnit` and `controlUnit` modules, you can run the test-bench simulation script to make sure all the tests pass.
 This simluation run should produce the code to make a waveform.
-Use techniques you learned in the previous lab to produce a waveform for this lab and save it as a PNG.
-You will use this waveform in the lab write up and you should look at it to see no ripple this time, but rather that the addition is complete after one propagation delay, no matter what the size of the adder.
+Use techniques you learned in the first lab to produce a waveform for this lab and save it as a PNG.

 You don't need to add a marker this time.
 Also, I've provided a .gtkw.